Freely-Given-org/ESFM/README.md

 1. Book/chapter/verse (BCV) indexes
 2. Book/section/paragraph (BSP) indexes

+Note that book introductions will have pseudo-verses so that they can scroll more intelligently in a Bible editor, e.g., [Biblelator](https://freely-given.org/Software/Biblelator/) cf. Paratext where the book introduction can be difficult to work on.

 ## Scripts

 Scripts will be provided to do the following:

-1. Convert ESFM files to stock USFM 3 (perhaps by selecting the desired phrasing options and other details at the time)
+1. Convert ESFM files to stock USFM 3 (perhaps by selecting the desired phrasing options and other details at the time -- of course this will often be a lossy conversion)
 2. Compile the ESFM files and create the indexes
-3. Package an ESFM folder into a [Scripture Burrito]()
+3. Package an ESFM folder into a [Scripture Burrito](https://docs.burrito.bible)
 4. Rapidly load compiled ESFM and associated indexes

 It is expected that Python scripts and Rust modules (crates) will definitely be provided, but possibly others as well.

+## USFM Compatibility

+ESFM will be designed so that the files can be easily loaded into a stock USFM editor, even if certain fields display strangely and do not have any special formatting support.

 ## History